MartinKe71/SleepWalking/README.md

 How To Play:

+This is a local 2 player co-op game.

 Player 1 would use WAD to move the little girl.
 Press Q to rotate the map counter-clockwise.
 Press E to clockwise.
 Press R to turn up side down.

 Player 2 would use directional arrays to navigate the little pet.
 Press "." would drag the little girl and help her jump higher and further.
 Press "/" would stop the time in emergent situation.